ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 *Examples showcasing various effects using particle emitters, vortices, and other node features*

 ##### 🆕 Recent Updates:
+- 9/30/23 - **FlexVideoSeek Node**: Added a new video manipulation node that allows for dynamic frame seeking based on feature inputs.
+This node enables creation of time-warping effects, music-reactive video manipulations, and other temporal distortions.

+- 9/30/23 - **Audio Utility and Effect Nodes**: Added a comprehensive set of audio processing nodes:
+  - Utility Nodes: AudioPad, AudioVolumeNormalization, AudioResample, AudioChannelMerge, AudioChannelSplit, AudioConcatenate, AudioCombine
+  - Effect Nodes: AudioPitchShift, AudioTimeStretch, AudioFade, AudioGain, AudioDither These nodes provide powerful tools for manipulating and processing audio within ComfyUI workflows.
 - 9/28/24 - **Video TARGET**: Adds video as a feature target!
 While all feature targets are inherently *tiiime* based, this additional allows for *video-level* modulation as opposed to modulating individual frames to varying degrees over time.
 Novel!
 - 9/27/24 - MIDI feature bug fix
 - 9/25/24 - **FlexImageContrast**: Adds contrast and brightness to images, with an option to preserve luminosity.